awwx/meteor-offline-data/README.md

 will be delivered when the browser goes online -- even if the application was closed or unloaded in the meantime.

-In Meteor, the collection modification methods (*collection*.insert, *collection*.update, *collection*.remove) are translated into method calls internally, and so this is the mechanism by which changes to offline collections are persisted if needed until the application has a connection.
+In Meteor, the collection modification methods (<em>collection</em>.insert, <em>collection</em>.update,
+<em>collection</em>.remove) are translated into method calls
+internally, and so this is the mechanism by which changes to offline collections are persisted (if needed) until the application has a connection.

 A limitation of offline methods is that they need to be *idempotent*: running a method more than once needs to produce the same result as